Lucky Luciano: Prosecution for pandering

-During the early 1930s, Luciano's crime family started taking over small scale prostitution operations in New York City.
-In June 1935, New York Governor Herbert H. Lehman appointed Dewey, a U.S. Attorney, as a special prosecutor to combat organized crime in the city.
-Dewey's assistant district attorney Eunice Carter led an investigation into prostitution racketeering that connected Luciano, the most powerful gangster in New York, to this prostitution network.
+During the early 1930s, Luciano's crime family started taking over small-scale prostitution operations in New York City.
+In June 1935, New York Governor Herbert H. Lehman appointed Dewey, a United States Attorney, as a special prosecutor to combat organized crime in the city.
+Dewey's assistant district attorney, Eunice Carter, led an investigation that connected Luciano to this prostitution network.
+Carter began to build a case of prostitution racketeering founded on evidence from interviews with prostitutes and wiretaps.

-Carter investigated the flow of money in the New York/New Jersey prostitution network, and she began to build a case of prostitution racketeering founded on evidence from interviews with prostitutes and wiretaps.
-On February 2, 1936, Dewey authorized Carter to raid 200 brothels in Manhattan and Brooklyn, earning him nationwide recognition as a major "gangbuster".
-Carter took measures to prevent police corruption from impeding the raids: she assigned 160 police officers outside of the vice squad to conduct the raids, and the officers were instructed to wait on street corners until they received their orders, minutes before the raids were to begin.
-Ten men and 100 women were arrested.
-However, unlike previous vice raids, the arrestees were not released, but taken to court, where a judge set bails of US$10,000, far beyond their means to pay.
-Carter had built trust with a number of the arrested prostitutes and madams, some of whom reported being beaten and abused by the Mafia.
+On February 2, 1936, Dewey authorized a raid on 200 brothels in Manhattan and Brooklyn, earning him nationwide recognition as a major "gangbuster".
+He took measures to prevent police corruption from impeding the raids: he assigned 160 police officers outside of the New York City Police Department's (NYPD) vice squad to conduct the raids, and the officers were instructed to wait on street corners until they received their orders, minutes before the raids were to begin.
+Sixteen men and 87 women were arrested; however, unlike previous vice raids the arrestees were not released, but taken to Dewey's offices where Judge Philip J. McCook set minimum bails of US$10,000, far beyond their means to pay.
+Carter had built trust with a number of the arrested prostitutes and madams, some of whom reported being beaten and abused by mafiosi.
 She convinced many to testify rather than serve additional jail time.
 By mid-March, several defendants had implicated Luciano.
-Three of these prostitutes implicated Luciano as the ringleader, who made collections.
-Luciano associate David Betillo was in charge of the prostitution ring in New York; any money that Luciano received was from Betillo.
+Three of the prostitutes identified Luciano as the ringleader to whom associates David Betillo and Thomas Pennochio ultimately reported.

-In late March 1936, Luciano received a tip that he was going to be arrested and fled to Hot Springs, Arkansas.
+In late March 1936, after receiving a tip on his imminent arrest, Luciano fled to Hot Springs, Arkansas.
 A New York detective in Hot Springs on a different assignment spotted Luciano and notified Dewey.
-On April 3, Luciano was arrested in Hot Springs on a criminal warrant from New York.
-The next day in New York, Dewey indicted Luciano and his accomplices on 60 counts of compulsory prostitution.
+On April 3, Luciano was arrested in Hot Springs on a criminal warrant from New York charging him with 90 counts of compulsory prostitution.
 Luciano's lawyers in Arkansas began a fierce legal battle against extradition.
-On April 6, Owney Madden, one-time owner of the Cotton Club, offered a $50,000 bribe to Arkansas Attorney General Carl E. Bailey to facilitate Luciano's case.
-However, Bailey refused the bribe and immediately reported it.

-On April 17, after all of Luciano's legal options had been exhausted, Arkansas authorities handed him to three New York City Police Department detectives for transport by train back to New York for trial.
+On April 6, Owney Madden, one-time owner of the Cotton Club, offered a $50,000 bribe to Arkansas Attorney General Carl E. Bailey to facilitate Luciano's case: however, Bailey refused the bribe and immediately reported it.
+On April 17, after all of Luciano's legal options had been exhausted, Arkansas authorities handed him to three NYPD detectives for transport by train back to New York for trial.
 When the train reached St. Louis, Missouri, the detectives and Luciano changed trains.
 During this switchover, they were guarded by 20 local policemen to prevent a mob rescue attempt.
-The men arrived in New York on April 18, and Luciano was sent to jail without bail.
+The party arrived in New York on April 18, and Luciano was arraigned and jailed the following day after failing to post the US$350,000 bond set by McCook.